Heat Pump Pros & Cons: A Guide For Homeowners

 High Initial Cost

-Limited Efficiency in Cold Climates
+Limited Efficiency in Cold Weather

 Regardless of the outside temperature, heat pumps are generally effective in moving heat from one location to another.
 But their effectiveness dramatically drops when the outside temperature drops below freezing.
+In these conditions, compared to conventional heating systems like gas furnaces or boilers, it is less successful at providing constant warmth inside your home.

 Factors to Consider When Choosing a Heat Pump System